Website privacy notice

 Direct Marketing Communications

 We may use your data to enable us to send you post and emails with information about our goods and services that we believe may be of interest to you.
-We may permit trusted retail partners to use your data in order to provide you with information about their goods and services by post.
-We will do this when we believe it is in our mutual legitimate interest to do so.

 You have the right to withdraw from or amend the receipt of direct marketing communications.
 If you would like to do this then simply contact the Data Controller and let us know.
 If you do decide to do this then you will miss out on news of the fantastic offers that we would like to make you aware of.